Neotys-Labs/Tricentis-Tosca/README.md

 * **NeoLoadApiPort**: The port of the NeoLoad API, by default it is 7400.
 * **NeoLoadApiKey**: The API Key specified in the NeoLoad project when identification is required.
 If no identification is required, this parameter can be left blank.
 * **NeoLoadApiHostname**: The hostname of the machine that contains NeoLoad, by default it is localhost.
 It should be localhost for SAP GUI test case.
+* **CreateTransactionBySapTCode**: Enable/Disable the creation of transaction in Neoload for each SAP TCode.

 To access these values, go to the NeoLoad **Preferences**, then the **Project settings** tab, then select the **REST API** category.
 <p align="center"><img src="/screenshots/designapi.png" alt="Design API" /></p>

-## How to convert a Tricentis Tosca SAP script to a NeoLoad SAP User Path or update an existing SAP User Path.
+## How to convert a Tricentis Tosca SAP or Web script to a NeoLoad SAP User Path or update an existing SAP or Web User Path.

-In Tricentis Tosca, right click on an execution of an SAP Test Case and then **NeoLoad Add-on > Transfer to NeoLoad**
+In Tricentis Tosca, right click on an execution of a Test Case and then **NeoLoad Add-on > Transfer to NeoLoad** Neoload begin the **SAP recording** at the first step named "SAP" or "SAP Login".
+Neoload begin the **Web recording** at the first step named "OpenUrl".

 <p align="center"><img src="/screenshots/transfertoneoload.png" alt="transfer" /></p>